Busch Gardens Tampa Bay: 2010–present: New ownership and additions

 The park later announced in March 2019 the replacement for Gwazi as Iron Gwazi, a Rocky Mountain Construction conversion of the wooden roller coaster into a hybrid roller coaster.
 Busch Gardens opened Tigris, its ninth roller coaster, on April 19.
 Iron Gwazi, was expected to be completed by Spring 2020, however, due to the COVID-19 pandemic in Florida, the park temporarily closed from March 16 to June 11, to assist in slowing down the exposure of guests.
 As a result of the pandemic, the opening of Iron Gwazi was initially delayed until 2021.
 SeaWorld Entertainment parks as a whole saw a 96% drop in attendance figures.

 Busch Gardens Tampa Bay named Neal Thurman as its new president in August, amid Clark leaving to pursue a role at SeaWorld Entertainment in September.
 Iron Gwazi, after several months of previews, opened on March 11, 2022.
 A new entrance plaza, entertainment, and pass member lounge were planned in April to come during the season.
 In October, Busch Gardens Tampa Bay announced the Serengeti Flyer, a Screamin' Swing, which debuted in Spring 2023.
 The former Garden Gate Cafe reopened as the Springs Taproom in January 2023.
-The wild mouse roller coaster closed and was subsequently removed in July.
+The wild mouse roller coaster Sand Serpent closed and was subsequently removed in July.
 It was replaced by Phoenix Rising which opened on July 21, 2024, as the park's tenth roller coaster.